Partygate scandal is exaggerated, says Badenoch - ExBulletin

 Although Mr Johnson did not contest the fine, he has since insisted he did not believe he had done anything wrong.

-People walking around, all with fixed fines, that’s what ended up creating a trap for Boris Johnson.
+“The people who went out for a walk, all had fixed penalty notices, that’s what ended up creating a trap for Boris Johnson.”

 Leaving the house for exercise, including walks, was explicitly allowed under lockdown rules, although Derbyshire Police were forced to apologize to two women they fined for walking five miles to go for a walk.
 Their fines were also canceled.